 Growth & Prosperity

 Ray joined the company in 1948, when his father died, and worked closely with his mother, to bring Wightman Telephone into the modern era.
 Upon Leila’s death in 1976, Ray took full command of the company, and lead it until his retirement in 1987.
 During Ray’s tenure, Wightman Telephone saw the deregulation of phone sets, the introduction of the cellular phone, and the incorporation of Wightman Contracting.
 In 1995, Ray was awarded a Life Membership by the Ontario Telephone Association, and in 2007, Ray was inducted into the Ontario Agricultural Hall of Fame.

 The Digital Age

 Paul and Blair took over the company when their father, Ray, retired in 1987.
 In 1995, Paul and Blair introduced the Internet (which was at that time a new service), providing a high-speed connection to rural Ontario long before it was introduced into larger cities.
-In 2008, Wightman made a huge advance in delivering services by introducing Fibre to the Home.
-In the last decade, Wightman has invested heavily in bringing this modern and future-proof communications infrastructure to you, our customers.
-Whatever the technology of the future demands, Fibre to the Home will be ready for it.
+In 2008, Wightman made a huge advance in delivering services by introducing Wightman Fibre to the Home.
+In the last decade, there has been a massive investment in making this modern and future-proof communications infrastructure available to you.
+Whatever the technology of the future demands, Wightman Fibre to the Home and Business will be ready for it.